faizancodes/Resume-Matcher/README.md

   - Navigate to the downloaded folder `cd Resume-Matcher`

-  - Upload your resume in the ResumeMatcher folder and name it `resume.pdf`.
+  - Upload your resume in the Resume-Matcher folder and name it `resume.pdf`.
 Make sure it is saved as a pdf

   - Your folder should contain all these files: